xodio/xod/packages/xod-project/README.md

 XOD-PROJECT
 ===========

-This is a core-package that provides an API to work with XOD projects.
+This is a core package that provides an API to work with XOD projects.

 ## Project structure
 ```